phy6geniuxGH/I-Personal_Projects/README.md

 # I---Personal-Projects
 A repository of my personal projects
 ## Topics:
-- Natural Language Processing
+- Projects related to Natural Language Processing
-- Deep Learning
+- Projects related to Deep Learning
-- Numerical Simulations
+- Projects related to Numerical Simulations
-- Machine Learning
+- Projects related to Machine Learning